-The city of Overland Park proposes to undertake the following proposed projects and activities during Federal Fiscal Year (FFY) 2022 to address the priority needs and local objectives identified in the strategic plan.
-The City expects that the activities will support more than 900 households by the activities of the 2022 proposed projects.
+The City of Overland Park proposes to undertake the following proposed projects and activities during Federal Fiscal Year (FFY) 2023 to address the priority needs and local objectives identified in the strategic plan.
+The City expects that the 2023 proposed Public Service projects will support more than 900 individuals and that Housing projects will support 12 renters and 22 owner-occupied households.

-The city of Overland Park's Neighborhood Improvement Project and Johnson County Human Services Department's Minor Home Repair Program addresses prevention of slums and blight in the community.
+The City of Overland Park's Neighborhood Improvement Project, Habitat for Humanity's Minor Home Repair Program, and Johnson County Housing Services Department's Minor Home Repair Program addresses the prevention of slums and blight in the community.
 The project proposed by Friends of JCDS, Inc. includes housing rehabilitation of single-family homes utilized as group homes and will enhance the provision of accessible and affordable housing for individuals with disabilities.
-InterUrban Arthouse proposed a Microenterprise project to provide micro-grant assistance to local entrepreneurs within Creative Industries as part of the ArtWorks Program.
-The remaining projects are public service projects that provide housing stabilization assistance and services to low and moderate-income households.
+The remaining projects are public service projects that provide housing stabilization assistance, early childhood education, and services to low and moderate-income households.